 Environmental, Social Responsibility and Other Governance Matters

-As it determines appropriate, consider matters regarding social responsibility and environmental and sustainability matters and make recommendations to the Board regarding, or take action with respect to, such matters.
+As it determines appropriate, consider social responsibility, environmental and sustainability matters and make recommendations to the Board regarding, or take action with respect to, such matters.

 Have such other authority, duties or responsibilities as may be delegated to the Committee by the Board.